ocaml/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 At *init-time*, opam scans your machine for available Unix environments and prompts you to choose your favourite option.
 We recommend to let it create its own internal Cygwin installation that will remain managed by opam.
-This cuts down the possible interferences of other tools that interact with such environments might introduce.
+This cuts down possible interferences from other tools that interact with such environments.
 Think of it as a sandboxed environment.

-Opam's default behavior when initializing is to install a fresh `switch` as well as an OCaml compiler of version `> 4.05`.
-By default, opam chooses `mingw` as a C compiler when creating switches, but know that you can specify to install an alternative to it instead, like `msvc`, with the following command:
+Opam's default behavior when initialising is to install a fresh `switch` as well as an OCaml compiler of version `> 4.05`.
+By default, opam chooses `mingw` as a C compiler when creating switches, but know that you can choose to install an alternative instead, like `msvc`, with the following command:

 ```
 opam install system-msvc